MudasirSherwani/math-magicians-react/README.md

 - [📝 License](#license)

-**Math Magicians: Setup** is created to initiate single page react application startup.
+**Math Magicians: Components** React componenet are the core functionality for a calculator

 ## 🛠 Built With <a name="built-with"></a>